 Jk.
 I hope you know by now that is NOT us.

-But I’ll tell you the two biggest problems we see with the vast majority of people trying to sell gym services:
+But I’ll tell you the two biggest problems we see with the vast majority of fitness business owners (or their staff) trying to sell gym memberships:

 - They don’t know how to do what they’re trying to do

 We’re going to tackle #1 here, because it plays a large part in causing #2.

 Just like with other systems and processes in your gym, there needs to be a process for selling.
 (You might also use the word ‘method’.
 In this post I’m going to use process.)

 That’s why we asked the question above.
 If someone says they feel like their ‘selling’ is just trying to talk prospects into buying, it tells me that they don’t actually have a sales process.
 They don’t actually know what they’re doing and they don’t know how to get better at it.

 I mean, how does one improve at selling when they don’t have a framework or a process to guide the conversation – simply ‘try’ harder??

 No one wants to do something that they don’t know how to do.
 You don’t want to look silly or incompetent.
 And it’s even worse if you haven’t been given a ‘way’ it should be done so you can work on it and improve.
 (What we’re NOT talking about here is using a sales script.)

 So yeah, that’s why most of the people who hate sales, hate sales.
 And I don’t blame them.